 Kids Astronomy – suitable for anyone interested in space exploration and astronomy.
-As well as clear answers to questions about space, this site includes free courses: one for age 7-11 and one for 11+, for those who like structured learning with assignments and a certificate at the end.
+As well as clear answers to questions about space, this site includes free courses.
+There is one for age 7-11 and one for 11+.
+Ideal for those who like structured learning with assignments and a certificate at the end.
 There is also a printable sky map.

-Glossopedia – a nicely-designed site with useful images and explanations about several scientific topics, from stars to rainforests, bamboo to chocolate.
+Glossopedia – a nicely-designed site with useful images and explanations about several scientific topics.
+These range from stars to rainforests, bamboo to chocolate.
 The site map lists all currently available pages.

-Biology 4 kids – basic information about cell structure, animal life and other biological subjects, on a mainly text-based site with some photos, and multi-choice type questions.
+Biology 4 kids – basic information about cell structure, animal life and other biological subjects.
+This is a mainly text-based site with some photos, and multi-choice questions.

-Science toys – science demonstrations you can make at home, covering simple optics, radio, electromagnetism and many other physics topics.
+Science toys – science demonstrations you can make at home.
+The site covers simple optics, radio, electromagnetism and other physics topics.
 Recommended for parents and children together.

-Virtual pond dip – examine creatures found in a typical pond, and find out about them.
+Virtual pond dip – here you can examine creatures found in a typical pond, without getting wet.
 For any age.

 Neuroscience for kids – all you ever wanted to know about the brain, and how it works.
 Explanations and experiments for children of all ages.

-Primary School Science – if you want to follow UK National Curriculum, this site gives extensive resources at Key Stage 2 (approx age 8-11) with descriptions, worksheets and related clip-art.
+Primary School Science – for those who want to follow UK National Curriculum.
+This site gives extensive resources at Key Stage 2 (approx age 8-11) with descriptions, worksheets and clip-art.

 Atom-builder – enables you to see how atoms are constructed by making your own online.

-Reeko’s mad scientist lab – a range of experiments and demonstrations that can be done at home for children of different ages, some requiring parental help.
-A lot of text including clear instructions, to show principles such as momentum, pressure, etc.
+Reeko’s mad scientist lab – a range of experiments and demonstrations that you can do at home.
+For children of different ages, some requiring parental help.
+A lot of text including clear instructions, shwoing principles such as momentum and pressure.

-Wave interference experiment explanation – simplified explanations of quantum behaviour and wave forms, with graphics to emulate demonstrations sometimes shown in school labs.
+Wave interference experiment explanation – simplified explanations of quantum behaviour and wave forms.
+Graphics to emulate demonstrations sometimes shown in school labs.

-Chem4kids – clear explanations about basic chemistry, including details of the first 18 elements, explanations about biochemistry, and matter.
+Chem4kids – clear explanations about basic chemistry.
+The site includes details of the first 18 elements, explanations about biochemistry, and matter.
 Probably best for older children or younger teens as there is quite a bit of text.

-BBC science – studies on space, animals, the human body, and many other topics, as well as links to current science programmes on TV (in the UK) and some quizzes and further links.
+BBC science – studies on space, animals, the human body, and many other topics.
+There are also some quizzes and further links.
 Mainly suitable for teenagers.

-Magnet man – detailed explanations, including relevant history, of everything to do with magnetism, with plenty of ideas to try at home.
-Lots of text at this site, and fairly complex ideas, so probably more appropriate for teenagers than younger children.
+Magnet man – detailed explanations, including relevant history, of everything to do with magnetism.
+Plenty of ideas to try at home.
+Lots of text, and fairly complex ideas, so more appropriate for teenagers than younger children.

-Electricity and magnetism tutorials – plenty of information about many aspects of electricity, including atomic structure, cathode rays, how a CD works, and much more.
+Electricity and magnetism tutorials – plenty of information about many aspects of electricity.
+The site explores atomic structure, cathode rays, how a CD works, and more.
 Simple interactive diagrams allow for visual understanding alongside the text.
 Most suitable for older children or teenagers studying physics.

 Cells alive – all you ever wanted to know about cells, microbiology, and using a microscope.
 Clear explanations, diagrams, and some animation.
-Probably most suitable for over 11s as there is a fair amount of complex test, but would suit any interested young biologist.
+Probably most suitable for over-11s as there is a fair amount of complex test, but it could suit any interested young biologist.